MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-A22-EDA-paired.md

 \vspace{0.3in}

-12. The authors reported that the confidence interval for the mean difference was −0.17 ± 0.11 $\frac{mg*cm^2}{min}$.
+12. The authors reported that the confidence interval for the mean difference was −0.17 ± 0.11 $\frac{mg}{cm^2\times min}$.
 Does this interval provide evidence in support of the alternative hypothesis?
 Explain why.

 \vspace{0.8in}